 CPC indirectly owns 100% of Grey Highlands Clean Energy Development LP, which owns the Grey Highlands Clean Wind Facility.
 On December 6, 2016, CPC Clean Energy Corp., a subsidiary of CPC, completed its purchase of a remaining 25% interest in the Grey Highlands Clean Wind Facility from Natenco, LLC and in connection therewith the Corporation provided a guarantee to subsidiaries of Natenco, LLC in respect of certain contractual payments to be paid based on operational performance.
-The guarantee terminates with the final payment, which is expected to be made on or before March 2021.
+The guarantee terminated with the final payment, which was paid in March 2020.